hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/AWK_module.md

 This command is complex and contains new syntax so lets go through it bit by bit:

 * First we set up a variable that we called counter `{ counter[$2] += 1 }`.
-This variable is special because it is followed by brackets [ ], which makes it an associative array, a fancypants name for a variable that stores key-value pairs.
+This variable is special because it is followed by brackets [ ], which makes it an associative array, a data structure that stores key-value pairs.

 * Here our keys will be our animal groups (i.e., the different values of column 2) and the values will be the counter for each of these.
-When we set up the counter the values are initialized to 0.
+When we set up the counter, the values are initialized to 0.
 For every line in the input, we add a 1 to the value in the array whose key is equal to $2.

 * Note that we use the addition operator `+=`, as a shortcut for `counter[$2] = counter[$2] + 1`.

 * We want this counter to run through every line of text before we look at the output.
-To do this we use the special variable `END` which can be used for a command you want `awk` to do at the end of a file (we won't cover it here, but its counterpoint is `BEGIN`).
+To do this we use the special variable `END` which can be used for a command you want `awk` to do at the end of a file (we will cover it more at the end of this lesson, but its counterpoint is `BEGIN`).

-* After we tell  `awk` to wait until the end of the file we tell it what we want it to do when it gets there. { for (animalgroup in counter){ print animalgroup, counter[animalgroup] }}
+* After we tell  `awk` to wait until the end of the file, we tell it what we want it to do when it gets there: `{ for (animalgroup in counter){ print animalgroup, counter[animalgroup] }}`

-* Here we have given a for loop.
-For each key in counter (animalgroup in counter) we want `awk` to print that key (print animalgroup`) and its corresponding value (counter[animalgroup]).
-I have named this animalgroup because that is what we are counting but this can be named whatever you want.
+* Here we have given a `for` loop.
+For each key in counter `(animalgroup in counter)` we want `awk` to print that key (`print animalgroup`) and its corresponding value (`counter[animalgroup]`).
+We named this `animalgroup` because that is what we are counting but this can be named whatever you want.

 Now that we understand our command, let's run it!